As an online student, you have a variety of resources available to you through Canisius University.

 As an online student, you will need to be self-directed in registering for classes.
 Your department or program faculty can advise you concerning the courses to take, and timetable for completing your degree or certificate.
 But you need to proactively communicate with them, and use the Canisius Student Profile toolset, located in the MyCanisius portal (righthand side), to ensure you are registered for the right classes.

 As always with the internet, technical problems are possible, so be certain the courses you are properly registered for through the Student Profile also appear as spaces in D2L.
-If you are missing a course in D2L contact the Canisius College Help Desk right away, to be added to that course.
+If you are missing a course in D2L contact the Canisius University Help Desk right away, to be added to that course.
 If you see a course in D2L you did not register for, also contact the Help Desk to have it removed from your D2L view, and to be certain you are not improperly registered for that course in your student record.

 Griff Center for Student Success